A clustered stacked bar chart is a type of bar chart that is both clustered and stacked.

 Next, we need to insert custom labels on the x-axis.

-The following labels will appear on the x-axis:
+The following labels will be added to the chart:

 The clustered stacked bar chart is now complete.

-The following tutorials explain how to create other common visualizations in Excel:
+The following tutorials explain how to create other common visualizations in Google Sheets: